LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	installation, you may simply need to type `lgt2pdf` in order to run the script).

-- `lgt2html.sh`, `lgt2html.ps1`, and `lgt2html.js`
+- `lgt2html.sh` and `lgt2html.ps1`
 	Sample scripts to batch convert XML files to HTML files.
 These scripts also generate an `index.html` file which contains links to all the converted files.

-	Supported XSLT processors for Bash and JScript scripts:
+	Supported XSLT processors for Bash scripts:
 		* [xsltproc](https://gitlab.gnome.org/GNOME/libxslt/-/wikis/home) (tested with version 1.1.8)
 		* [Xalan](https://xml.apache.org/xalan-c/index.html) (tested with version 1.7.0)
-		* [Microsoft MSXSL](http://msdn.microsoft.com/XML/XMLDownloads/default.aspx) (only for the Windows JScript script)
 		* [Saxon](https://www.saxonica.com/) (tested with version 9.5.1.1; JAR version)

 	The PowerShell scripts use the .Net XSLT classes.

 	The scripts should be called from the directory containing the XML files you wish to convert.
-Call the scripts with the help option for a description of the available optional parameters (type `cscript lgt2html.js help` or `lgt2html.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2html` in order to run the script).
+Call the scripts with the help option for a description of the available optional parameters (type `lgt2html.sh -h` for help;
+	depending on your Logtalk installation, you may simply need to type `lgt2html` in order to run the script).

-- `lgt2xml.sh`, `lgt2xml.ps1`, and `lgt2xml.js`
+- `lgt2xml.sh` and `lgt2xml.ps1`

-	Sample scripts for indexing the XML files in the current directory by generating an `index.html` file which contains links to all the files.
+	Sample scripts for indexing the XML files in the current directory by generating an `index.html` file that contains links to all the files.
-	In addition, these scripts also copies of the used XML specs, XSL, and CSS files to the current directory, allowing direct visualization of the XML files on a supported web browser.
+	In addition, these scripts also copy the used XML specs, XSL, and CSS files to the current directory, allowing direct visualization of the XML files on a supported web browser.
 Unfortunately, this does not work in recent versions of Google Chrome and Apple Safari using their default security settings.

 	The scripts should be called from the directory containing the XML files you wish to index.
-Call the scripts with the help option for a description of the available optional parameters (type `cscript lgt2xml.js help` or `lgt2xml.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2xml` in order to run the script).
+Call the scripts with the help option for a description of the available optional parameters (type `lgt2xml.sh -h` for help;
+	depending on your Logtalk installation, you may simply need to type `lgt2xml` in order to run the script).

-- `lgt2md.sh`, `lgt2md.ps1`, and `lgt2md.js`
+- `lgt2md.sh` and `lgt2md.ps1`
 	Sample scripts to batch convert XML files to Markdown text files.

 	The scripts should be called from the directory containing the XML files you wish to convert.
-Call the scripts with the help option for a description of the available optional parameters (type `cscript lgt2md.js help` or `lgt2md.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2md` in order to run the script).
+Call the scripts with the help option for a description of the available optional parameters (type `lgt2md.sh -h` for help;
+	depending on your Logtalk installation, you may simply need to type `lgt2md` in order to run the script).

-- `lgt2rst.sh`, `lgt2rst.ps1`, and `lgt2rst.js`
+- `lgt2rst.sh` and `lgt2rst.ps1`
 	Sample scripts to batch convert XML files to reStructuredText files and optionally generate Sphinx HTML files.

 	The scripts should be called from the directory containing the XML files you wish to convert.
-Call the scripts with the help option for a description of the available optional parameters (type `cscript lgt2rst.js help` or `lgt2rst.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2rst` in order to run the script).
+Call the scripts with the help option for a description of the available optional parameters (type `lgt2rst.sh -h` for help;
+	depending on your Logtalk installation, you may simply need to type `lgt2rst` in order to run the script).
 The generated files are expected to be used with Sphinx.
 Assuming that Sphinx and the  Read the Docs Sphinx theme are both installed, `lgt2rst -s` calls the `sphinx-quickstart` interactive script using the `conf.py_t` file in this directory as the `conf.py` template and using the `css/sphinx/custom.css` to customize the Read the Docs Sphinx Theme.
 You can edit the `conf.py_t` to customize it; see the Sphinx documentation for more details.
 To use the `sphinx-quickstart` script in non-interactive mode pass the options to it using the syntax `lgt2rst -s -- -q` followed by `-p`, `-a` and `-v` options.
-For example `lgt2rst -s -- -q -p "My Project" -a "J. Doe" -v "1.12"`.
+For example, `lgt2rst -s -- -q -p "My Project" -a "J. Doe" -v "1.12"`.
 	This use in non-interactive mode is currently only supported by the `lgt2rst.sh` POSIX script.
 To add links from library APIs to library descriptions, update the used `conf.py` to define a Intersphinx mapping and optionally use the script `-l` option to explicitly qualify the links to the library descriptions.
-The library description files musts have a reStructuredText target in the first line with the name of the library prefixed by `library_`.
+The library description files must have a reStructuredText target in the first line with the name of the library prefixed by `library_`.